geeky-bhawuk-arora/geeky-bhawuk-arora/README.md

 - **Entrepreneurial mindset**? ✅ That’s a fancy way of saying I have too many ideas 💡 and not enough time ⏰.
 - Interests:
-  - 🛩️ Building RC aircraft.
+  - 🛩️ Building RC aircraft and drones.
 (Yes, they fly... usually. ✈️🚀)
   - ✍️ Writing content.
 (Because I have to explain my spells to others in a way that doesn’t make their eyes glaze over. 📜🖋️)
   - 🤝 Open-source contributions.
 (Sharing is caring, even with code. 🤗💻)
 - Obsessed with **cybersecurity** 🛡️🔐.
 Who doesn’t love a good firewall drama? 🔥🚪